shaik1002/biggitlabbomb/doc/ci/runners/new_creation_workflow.md

 - On GitLab.com, you can manually [enable the legacy runner registration process](runners_scope.md#enable-use-of-runner-registration-tokens-in-projects-and-groups) in the top-level group settings until GitLab 18.0.
-- On GitLab self-managed, you can manually [enable the legacy runner registration process](../../administration/settings/continuous_integration.md#enable-runner-registrations-tokens) in the **Admin** area settings until GitLab 18.0.
+- On GitLab self-managed, you can manually [enable the legacy runner registration process](../../administration/settings/continuous_integration.md#enable-runner-registrations-tokens) in the Admin Area settings until GitLab 18.0.

+Plans to implement a UI setting to re-enable registration tokens are proposed in [issue 411923](https://gitlab.com/gitlab-org/gitlab/-/issues/411923)

 ## Impact on existing runners

 Existing runners will continue to work as usual even after 18.0.
 This change only affects registration of new runners.

-The [GitLab Runner Helm chart](https://docs.gitlab.com/runner/install/kubernetes.html) generates new runner pods every time a job is executed.
-For these runners, [enable legacy runner registration](#using-registration-tokens-after-gitlab-170) to use registration tokens.
-In GitLab 18.0 and later, you must migrate to the [new runner registration workflow](#the-new-runner-registration-workflow).

 ## Changes to the `gitlab-runner register` command syntax